Last Updated on October 19, 2020

 - Turn off and unplug consoles and devices when you aren’t gaming.
 Just like any other electronic device, these devices emit EMF radiation, which is linked to many negative health effects.

-- If you need to use headphones while you play, use EMF-free air tube headphones.
+- If you need to use headphones while you play, think about using EMF-free air tube headphones.
 Air tube headphones eliminate almost all EMF radiation from going to your head.

 - When it comes to mobile gaming, using an EMF shield will help block your body from EMF radiation emitting from your laptop, tablet, or cell phone, and reduce thermal emissions as well.